Sino-Soviet split: Planned Soviet nuclear strike on China

 Leonid Brezhnev, the leader of the Soviet Union from 1964 to 1982, held tough position towards China.

 According to declassified sources from both the PRC and the United States, the Soviet Union planned to launch a massive nuclear strike on China after the Zhenbao Island incident in March 1969.
 Soviet diplomat Arkady Shevchenko also mentioned in his memoir that "the Soviet leadership had come close to using nuclear arms on China" with Andrei Grechko, then Soviet's Minister of Defence, called for "unrestricted use of the multimegaton bomb known in the West as the 'blockbuster'"; while many documents are still classified.
 As a turning point during the Cold War, this crisis almost led to a major nuclear war, seven years after the Cuban missile crisis.

-On August 18, 1969, Boris N. Davydov, the Second Secretary of the Soviet Embassy to the United States, brought up the idea of a Soviet attack on China's nuclear installations, during a luncheon in Washington.
-According to Chinese sources, then Soviet ambassador to the US, Anatoly Dobrynin, met with Henry Kissinger on August 20 and informed him of the Soviets' intention to launch a nuclear strike on China.
-On August 21, the US sent out a secret telegram to its embassies worldwide warning that "the Soviets have set in motion an extensive series of measures" which could "permit them a variety of military options".
+On 18 August 1969, Boris N. Davydov, the Second Secretary of the Soviet Embassy to the United States, brought up the idea of a Soviet attack on China's nuclear installations, during a luncheon in Washington.
+According to Chinese sources, then Soviet ambassador to the US, Anatoly Dobrynin, met with Henry Kissinger on 20 August and informed him of the Soviets' intention to launch a nuclear strike on China.
+On 21 August, the US sent out a secret telegram to its embassies worldwide warning that "the Soviets have set in motion an extensive series of measures" which could "permit them a variety of military options".

-The United States authorities subsequently informed certain US news media regarding the possible Soviet attack, and the latter made the reports public on August 28 and the following days.
-Among them were a report appearing on The Washington Post on August 28, with another one reportedly mentioning further details that the Soviet Union had planned to launch nuclear missiles onto major Chinese cities including Beijing, Changchun and Anshan, as well as China's nuclear sites including Jiuquan, Xichang and Lop Nur.
-Meanwhile, unusual Soviet military activity in the Far East (including a prelude to a possible attack known as the "stand-down" by the Soviet Air Forces) was detected by the US intelligence in late August, with Soviet's Pravda on August 28 warning that a war with Communist China, if broke out, would involve "lethal armaments and modern means of delivery" and "would leave no continent untouched."
-Besides the United States, the Soviet Union also approached a number of other foreign governments, including its Communist allies, and asked for their opinions and reactions if the Soviets were to launch nuclear strike against China.
+The United States authorities subsequently informed certain US news media regarding the possible Soviet attack, and the latter made the reports public on 28 August and the following days.
+Among them were a report appearing on The Washington Post on 28 August, with another one reportedly mentioning further details that the Soviet Union had planned to launch nuclear missiles onto major Chinese cities including Beijing, Changchun and Anshan, as well as China's nuclear sites including Jiuquan, Xichang and Lop Nur.
+Meanwhile, unusual Soviet military activity in the Far East (including a prelude to a possible attack known as the "stand-down" by the Soviet Air Forces) was detected by the US intelligence in late August, with Soviet's Pravda on 28 August warning that a war with Communist China, if it broke out, would involve "lethal armaments and modern means of delivery" and "would leave no continent untouched."
+Besides the United States, the Soviet Union also approached a number of other foreign governments, including its communist allies, and asked for their opinions and reactions if the Soviets were to launch a nuclear strike against China.